open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>successThreshold</b></td>
         <td>integer</td>
         <td>
-          Minimum consecutive successes for the probe to be considered successful after having failed.<br/>
+          Minimum consecutive successes for the probe to be considered successful after having failed.
+Defaults to 1.
+Must be 1 for liveness and startup.
+Minimum value is 1.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>